ekrsulov/ttpe/doc/docs/index.md

 ### Plugin-Based Architecture

-TTPE's core strength is its plugin system.
+Vectornest's core strength is its plugin system.
 Every tool—from selection and drawing to transforms and grid fills—is implemented as a plugin:

 ```typescript
 const myPlugin: PluginDefinition = {